reyavimala/PyShop/README.md

 ## Contributing
 Thank you for considering contributing to this small python project!
-For contribution discuss, please email to Akinshola Samuel [akinsholasamuel@gmail.com](mailto:akinsholasamuel@gmail.com).
+For contribution discuss, please email to

 ## Security Vulnerabilities
-If you discover a vulnerability or bugs within this project, please send an e-mail to Akinshola Samuel via [akinsholasamuel@gmail.com](mailto:akinsholasamuel@gmail.com).
-All bugs and vulnerabilities will be promptly addressed.

 ## License